FDPMonitor/fdp-monitor-privacy/index.md

 ## Contact

-For any questions regarding privacy or this policy, contact the developer:
+For any questions regarding privacy or this policy, contact:

 **prodavam-nemovitost.cz, s.r.o.**
 E-mail: daniel.mikes@icloud.com

 ---